 After traveling through the mantle, you reach Earth’s core.
 The core is made mostly of the metals iron and nickel.
 It consists of two parts—a liquid outer core and a solid inner core.
 Together, the inner and outer core is 3,486 kilometers thick.

-The main component of the outer core is iron, and its density is considerably lower than that of pure iron, it was thought to contain a large number of light elements like hydrogen and oxygen.
+The main component of the outer core is iron, and its density is considerably lower than that of pure iron; it was thought to contain a large number of light elements like hydrogen and oxygen.

 With rising pressure, the melting point of iron also increases.
-And, this makes it difficult to examine the density of liquid iron under ultra-high pressure.
+This makes it difficult to examine the density of liquid iron under ultra-high pressure.
 Previous high-pressure liquid iron density measurements claimed that it was about 10% higher than the density of liquid iron under core conditions.
 Still, the shock compression experiments used were assumed to have a significant error.

 A new study by the University of Tokyo and others from Japan and France used the large synchrotron radiation facility SPring-8 in Japan.
-Using the facility, scientists have precisely measured the density of liquid iron under conditions similar to those at Earth’s outer core: 1,000,000 atm and 4,000 degrees C. Accurate density measurements of liquid iron under such extreme conditions is vital for understanding the chemical make-up of our planet’s core.
+Using the facility, scientists have precisely measured the density of liquid iron under conditions similar to those at Earth’s outer core: 1,000,000 atm and 4,000 degrees C. Accurate density measurements of liquid iron under such extreme conditions are vital for understanding the chemical makeup of our planet’s core.

 The study improves upon the previous measurements by using the high-intensity X-ray at the SPring-8 facility to measure the X-ray diffraction of liquid iron under ultra-high pressures and high temperatures.
 It applies a novel analytical method to calculate the liquid density.